PassFort/integration-docs/source/index.html.md

 Your integration _must_ be served over HTTPS; integrations are not permitted to be served over unencrypted HTTP connections.
 Additionally, the connection must be using TLS 1.2 or above.
+This requirement is enforced to ensure that sensitive information is not transmitted unprotected over the public internet.

+Your integration may use plain HTTP for basic testing, but validation will fail if your integration does not use HTTPS.

 # Authentication